The importance of keyphrase density

 How to improve your keyphrase density

 To learn how to do better in mentioning your focus keyphrase enough, but not too much, it’s good to know what we think is best practice.
-In Yoast SEO, we aim for a keyphrase density of 0.5% to 3%.
+In Yoast SEO, we aim for a keyphrase density of 0.5% to 3% (3.5% if you use Yoast SEO Premium and you’re writing in English, German or Dutch, more on that later).
 If your keyphrase density score is below 0.5%, you’ll score a red bullet.
 That means you really haven’t used your focus keyphrase much.
 It should be fairly easy to add it in, as the whole text should be about the subject.

 Understanding the keyphrase density check